-If you are a romantic soul, if you like 18th- and 19th-century architecture, large parks with lawns to lay down and daydream, and taking a peek into how famous writers, thinkers, and composers used to live, I’m sure you’ll fall in love with Weimar as well.
+If you are a romantic soul, if you like 18th- and 19th-century architecture, large parks with lawns to lay down and daydream, and taking a peek into how famous writers, thinkers, and composers used to live, you can't but fall in love with Weimar.
 Such illustrious names like Goethe, Schiller, Bach, and Liszt – to name a few – are all associated with Weimar.
 Their heritage is everywhere.
 Take, for example, Goethe’s city house with its impressive number of rooms, the huge library, beautiful garden, and his many collections of all kind of things (he was an all-round academic, artist and philosopher), which in my opinion is a must see.

 What makes this small city so charming, besides its many tourist attractions and the enchanting atmosphere, is the fact that most of the main sights, spots to eat and park grounds are within walking distance.
 So you can literally do museum-hopping, or museum-and-café hopping when you need to rest your legs and get a matcha latte refill before diving into the next inspirational sight.

-Did I mention that the UNESCO declared two ensembles to be World Heritage? „Classical Weimar“ and the “Bauhaus Sites”.
+Not surprisingly, the UNESCO declared two ensembles to be World Heritage: „Classical Weimar“ and the “Bauhaus Sites”.
 The former includes sites from Goethe’s and Schiller’s era, the idyllic parks and beautiful palaces.
-The latter is a tribute to the influence the Bauhaus – a German art school founded in Weimar – had on design and architecture.
+The latter is a tribute to the influence the Bauhaus - a German art school founded in Weimar - had on design and architecture.

 With so many inspiring historical and cultural sites to see, the city attracts many visitors.
 Still, at none of my numerous stays in Weimar did I feel overwhelmed.
 Quite the contrary, in spite of the tourists there, the city has retained a heavenly tranquility.

-At the end of the article you can find a map with all the recommended locations marked.
-You can also check out the post Weimar – Insider Tips from a Local.
+At the end of the article you will find a map with all the recommended locations marked.
+You can also check out the post Weimar - Insider Tips from a Local.

 There are just too many attractions in Weimar in order to mention them all, so I’ll just list the ones that stood out to me (besides, I haven’t yet managed to see everything).